 Profile Disclosure Description Page Cross Reference/Direct Response Labor Practices ar nd Decent Work Employment DMA Culture & Talent Management (56-59), Workforce Profile (63-64) G4-LA1 Total number and rates of new employee hires and employee turnover by age group, gender and region.
 Workforce Profile (63-64) G4-LA2 Benefits provided to full-time employees that are not provided to temporary or part-time employees, by significant locations of operation.
 FAQ (86) FP3 Percentage of working time lost due to industrial disputes, strikes and/or lock-outs, by country.
-There was no lost time due to industrial disputes, strikes and/or lock-outs in FY2015 Profile Disclosure Description Page Cross Reference/Direct Response Occupational Health and Safety DMA Occupational Health & Safety (65-66), Performance Scorecard (92) G4-LA5 Percentage of total workforce represented in formal joint management- worker health and safety committees that help monitor and advise on occupational health and safety programs.
+There was no lost time due to industrial disputes, strikes and/or lock-outs in FY2016.
+Occupational Health and Safety DMA Occupational Health & Safety (65-66), Performance Scorecard (92) G4-LA5 Percentage of total workforce represented in formal joint management-worker health and safety committees that help monitor and advise on occupational health and safety programs.
 FAQ (86) G4-LA6 Type of injury and rates of injury, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender.
 Occupational Health & Safety (65-66), Performance Scorecard (92) Training and Education DMA Culture & Talent Management (57-58), FAQ (87) G4-LA9 Average hours of training per year per employee by gender, and by employee category.
 FAQ (87).
 We do not currently track this information in that specific manner.
 G4-LA10 Programs for skills management and lifelong learning that support the continued employability of employees and assist them in manag- ing career endings.
 Culture & Talent Management (57-58) G4-LA11 Percentage of employees receiving regular performance and career development reviews, by gender and by employee category.
 FAQ (87) Diversity and Equal Opportunity DMA Diversity & Inclusion (60-62), Workforce Profile (63-64) G4-LA12 Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity.
 Workforce Profile (63-64) Equal Remuneration for Women and Men DMA Diversity & Inclusion (60-62), Workforce Profile (63-64) G4-LA13 Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.
 Workforce Profile (63-64) Supplier Assessment for Labor Practices DMA Responsible Sourcing (35-38), FAQ (85-86) G4-LA14 Percentage of new suppliers that were screened using labor practices criteria.
 Responsible Sourcing (37).
-100 percent of our suppliers have expectations for labor practices outlined in our purchase contract terms and conditions, located in our Supply Base Requirements and Expectations Manual.
+Our Responsible Sourcing Supplier Code, which was recently launched, holds our suppliers accountable to labor standards.
+Screening will begin in FY2018.